Case study: Major savings in workers’ compensation costs for a national retailer

 Coordinated case management — Kaiser Permanente On-the-Job keeps employers informed with regular work status reports and works with them to help ensure employees return to work appropriately.

-Primary care, disease management programs, specialty care, pharmacy and labs, disability programs, telehealth services, and health plan are connected.
+Primary care, disease management programs, specialty care, pharmacy and labs, disability programs, telehealth services, and health plan are all connected.

 Protect your business with our occupational health care